The Best Crypto Exchanges

 Bitcoin and the payment platform allow users to make decentralized, pseudonymous transactions, faster and cheaper.
 These transactions are immutable and irreversible, they’re permanently stored and publicly displayed on the blockchain.

-These features make Bitcoin and other cryptocurrencies perfect for either short-term or long-term investments as stores of value, payment methods that should gain wider adoption in the future, and utility tokens for numerous blockchain-based projects and applications.
+These features make Bitcoin and other cryptocurrencies perfect for either short-term or long-term investments as stores of value, payment methods that should gain wider adoption in the future, and utility tokens for numerous blockchain-based projects and applications. (check our tutorial on how to buy bitcoin in Canada for more info)

 For example, Ethereum is a popular cryptocurrency used for building smart contracts and dApps on its native Turing-complete network.
 We have coins like Ripple, Litecoin, and NEO that have taken most of Bitcoin and Ethereum’s characteristics and improved them further to achieve greater scalability and transaction throughput.